damianhakert/damianhakert.github.io/source/_posts/2016-03-22-gitlab-8-6-released.markdown

 Not only can you now effortlessly deploy to Kubernetes with GitLab Deploy, it's now so much easier to only get the messages you need with the ability to subscribe to labels.
-And even if you don't care about those things, we made everything faster and _feel_ better.
+And even if you don't care about those things, we made many things faster and _feel_ better.

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is Marcia Ramos for helping us [improving GitLab Pages documentation][gl-pages]